 Sam Poo Kong provides a wide parking area for visitors.
-Basic facilities include toilets, information area, a nursery room, and disability access.
+Basic facilities include toilets, an information center, a nursery room, disable friendly access.
 Visitors don’t have to worry about finding food and drinks because there’s a food court inside the temple premises.
-There is also an area to do some souvenir shopping.
+There are also souvenir shops for souvenir hunting.

 How To Get To Sam Poo Kong Temple